HongK08/Changwon-Groundwater-Quality-Analysis/README.md

 </p>

 > Spatiotemporal analysis of groundwater quality in **Changwon Alluvial Aquifer**
-> Focused on water level, temperature, and electrical conductivity (EC).
+> Focused on water level, temperature, and electrical conductivity (EC / EC25).

 This project investigates groundwater dynamics in the Changwon region using hourly monitoring data.
-We preprocess, audit, and merge multiple well datasets to enable comparative analysis and AI-based modeling.
+We preprocess, audit, and merge multiple well datasets, incorporating DEM-derived depth and temperature-corrected EC (EC25), to enable comparative analysis and AI-based modeling.

 ---